 '''

-class Blog(BaseModel):
+class User(BaseModel):

-name = CharField()
+username = CharField()

 '''

 Model definition is pretty similar to django or sqlalchemy - you basically define a class which represents a single table in the database, then its attributes (which are subclasses of Field) represent columns.

 Models provide methods for creating/reading/updating/deleting rows in the database.